mjrgh/DCSExplorer/README.md

 this project, my DCS Encoder, which can create original DCS ROMs with new audio material.

+I thought about calling the project DCS Exploder, based on the jokey name a friend always uses for certain Microsoft applications.
+It was tempting especially because of the nice symmetry that would have obtained from calling the encoder the DCS Imploder.
+But it seemed a little too silly.

 ## Links to other DCS documentation